Search

 TYPE 1: It indicates how efficiently the industry can design its internal financial controls.
 It lays emphasis on the design of controls in order to accomplish the associated objectives, including the opinion of the service auditor, the management statement, and the description of the system.
 This describes the power over service units at a particular point in time.

 TYPE 2: It demonstrates that the company’s controls operate effectively.
 It emphasizes the design and operating efficiency of power for at least six months, including all the information in Type 1 with the addition of the tests performed by the service audit.
-According to auditors, this type provides assurance over the controls of an organisation.
+According to auditors, this type provides assurance over the controls of an organization.

 SOC 1 Certification assures that the organization providing services keeps information safely and securely concerning their customers.